open/close all folders

-- In Army of Darkness the castle is evacuated leaving 60 men to fight an army of the undead that outnumber them about 10 to 1.
+- Army of Darkness: The castle is evacuated leaving 60 men to fight an army of the undead that outnumber them about 10 to 1.
 They have to keep moving defenses from wall to wall as they simply don't have enough people to effectively guard each side at the same time.

 - In Jurassic Park most of the usual staff is sent to the mainland in advance of a hurricane, leaving Hammond and a few others behind, about half of them visitors and away from the main facility.
 They still expect to be okay, but then the power goes out and all hell breaks loose.
 In the book, the park is intentionally understaffed even before the hurricane to save on personnel costs.